-Lifelong Learning Collaborative (LLC, formerly BCLIR) was established in 1984 as the Brown Community of Learning in Retirement, and has been an active educational model for lifelong learning for over three decades.
-In May of 2008, we became an independent 503(c)(3) non-profit organization, an umbrella for continuing lifelong learning education in the Providence area.
+Lifelong Learning Collaborative (LLC, formerly BCLIR) was established in 1983 as the Brown Community of Learning in Retirement (BCLIR) and has been an active educational model for lifelong learning for four decades.
+In August of 2008, we incorporated in Rhode Island as an independent organization, an umbrella for continuing lifelong learning education.
+Read our full history below.

 To provide a diverse population of mature adults with varied opportunities for lifelong learning – seminars, lectures, cultural events and social activities – in a pleasant, accessible environment at a reasonable cost.

 An independent, not-for-profit, peer-run, adult continuing education organization in Providence, Rhode Island.
 Our model is collaborative learning.
 Peer coordinators develop the syllabus and facilitate class sessions.
 Class participation fosters a sense of community, with discussion often continuing over lunch or coffee.
 There are opportunities for members to attend cultural and social events, museums, theater, concerts, lectures.